GoogleCloudPlatform/php-docs-samples/appengine/standard/memorystore/README.md

 1. Update the environment variables `REDIS_HOST` and `REDIS_PORT` in `app.yaml`
    with your configuration values.
 These values are used when the application is deployed.
-Run the following command to get the values for your isntance:
+Run the following command to get the values for your instance:

         $ gcloud beta redis instances describe YOUR_INSTANCE_NAME --region=REGION_ID